matleborgne/archlinux-full-disk-encryption/README.md

 Note that I indicated a "cryptkey" line, to unlock the root filesystem.
 This is optional, but if you don't do that, you will have to enter your password twice : the first time for GRUB, the second time for your root filesystem.

+If you don't want that optional part, just remove the "cryptkey" line.

 Then we need to configure the initramfs :
 - adding the btrfs module
 - adding our keyfile to embedded files